 Laszor eyes are common on Absolute Earth.
 The Solune, Lussa, and Riley in that order have the easiest time learning how to control them.

-Chloe changed targets, nearly blinded by her own rays, and hit a different creature.
+Chloe changed targets, nearly blind by her own rays, and hit a different creature.
 Then she stopped.
 At once, the enemy saw their chance.
 Chloe was breathing heavily.
-She had converted nearly six pounds of joule and fat into plasma energy, and it had tired her out.
+She had converted nearly six pounds of joule and fat into plasma energy, and it had exhausted her.

 Chloe turned and then every single Riley fell upon her and Elliott.
 Even the naked pairing that had so recently finished with each other.
 Chloe realized that they truly were surrounded now.
 The group that had been on the other side of the hole had rounded it while she was using her laszors, and she was now trapped.